Toro, Zamora

 Toro is a town and municipality in the province of Zamora, part of the autonomous community of Castile and León, Spain.
-It is located on a fertile high plain, northwest of Madrid at an elevation of 740 m.
+The town is located on a escarpment off the right bank of the Douro, at an elevation of 740 m.

 Toro is known as a center of Mudéjar art and as a wine-producing region.
-It is located on the Duero River roughly halfway between Zamora, the provincial capital and Tordesillas in the province of Valladolid.
+It is located roughly halfway between Zamora, the provincial capital and Tordesillas in the province of Valladolid.
 The four-lane freeway (autovía) A-11 now connects these two cities and passes just north of Toro.
 Highway N122 passes through the town.
 The distance to Madrid by highway is 220 km.
 Distances to other cities are: 32 km to Zamora, 62 km to Valladolid and 72 km to Salamanca.

 History

 Antiquity

 Toro is an ancient town, possibly the Arbukala of the Vaccai tribe which was conquered by Hannibal in 220 BC but survived to trouble the Romans.
 The Roman town was called Albucella.
 The modern name may derive from the bull totem of that Celtiberian people.
 In the 8th century it was conquered by the Moors.
 After the Muslims had been partially rolled back, Alfonso III repopulated the town in about 910.